oarriaga/paz/README.md

 predictions = detect(image)
 ```

-``Processors`` allow us to easily compose, compress and extract away unnecessary parameters of functions.
-However, processors are ultimately build using our low-level API (small functions) explained next.
+``Processors`` allow us to easily compose, compress and extract away parameters of functions.
+However, most processors are build using our low-level API (backend) explained next.

 ## Low-level